ErikLysne/acquirejs/README.md

 ## 🎭 Mocking and testing

 In the examples above, we specified the `UserDTO` class, but did not really use it for anything.
 The DTO classes come into play when we are writing tests.
-Instead of tediously writing our own mock data generation code, Acquire can handle this process for us through use of Mock decorators.
+Instead of tediously writing our own mock data generation code, AcquireJS can handle this process for us through use of Mock decorators.
 When mocking requests, mock data can be generated in one of two ways:

 1. <b>ON DEMAND</b> - When mock data is generated on demand, it is created at the time when the request executor function is called and then discarded.
 This can be useful for simpler test cases, where the mocked data does not have any relation to other data.
 However, when mock data is generated on demand, calling the same request executor function multiple times will not yield the same response, unless the random generator is reset in between each call.